esyede/rakit/packages/docs/data/arrays.md

 ### Arr::get()

-This method retrieves a value from an array using "dot" notation:
+Retrieves a value from an array using "dot" notation:

 ```php
 $array = ['products' => ['desk' => ['price' => 100]]];